Battle of the Teutoburg Forest: Lead-up to battle

-A simple campaign
+A simple Roman campaign

 Ancient battles were constrained by the seasons and weather.
 Typically, the campaigning season began in March, and ended by October, at which point armies would return to winter camps.
-Over the winter of 8 to 9 AD, Varus planned a simple campaign for the coming year.
+Over the winter of 8 to 9 CE, Varus planned a simple campaign for the coming year.
 The disparate elements of the army would meet at Vetera (modern day Xanten, Germany), cross the Rhine, march to Cherusci territory while resupplying garrisons on the way, and then set up a summer camp in nominally pacified Cherusci lands from which to base summer operations.

 But unbeknownst to Varus, he had already been betrayed.
 The idea of setting up a summer camp in Cherusci lands was a ploy by Arminius, who was still Varus's trusted confidant.
 By being in the homeland of Arminius, the Cherusci could carefully observe the Romans during the summer, and the Romans would have to make a longer trek back to their winter headquarters.
 Then, while on the long march back, the Romans could be ambushed in terrain favourable to Arminius.
 It is unknown as to when Arminius decided to plan an attack against Rome and its forces; it could have occurred during his time as a youth during his “Romanisation” as a hostage, or even as late as his service in Germania under Varus.
-Regardless, his mind was made up by early 9 AD when he began deceiving Varus and recruiting Germanic leaders and warriors to his cause.
+Regardless, his mind was made up by early 9 CE when he began deceiving Varus and recruiting Germanic leaders and warriors to his cause.
 It is doubtful that Arminius imagined he would strike a total victory against the Romans, and thus he had to build a coalition of tribes together in order to wage what could have been a protracted war.